-Results Maturity (7): What we are looking for
+III.
+Results Maturity (Category 7): What we are looking for

-The Baldrige Excellence Framework method of assessing results maturity is based on the relative depth of sophistication in four areas; Levels, Trends, Comparisons, and Integration (LeTCI).
+The Baldrige Excellence Framework method of assessing results maturity is based on the relative depth of sophistication in four areas: Levels, Trends, Comparisons, and Integration (LeTCI).

-In evaluating your response to each Results Discussion Area, the Examiners will look for evidence to determine how well the results of your processes and methods relate to the Levels-Trends-Comparisons-Integration (LeTCI) concepts.
-For each Results Discussion Area, the Examiners look for answers to the following with a particular focus on L and T:
+In evaluating your response to each Results Discussion Area, the Examiners will look for evidence to determine how well the results of your processes and methods relate to the Levels - Trends - Comparisons - Integration (LeTCI) concepts.
+For each Results Discussion Area, the Examiners look for answers to the following with a focus on Levels and Trends: